kyma-project/kyma/docs/serverless/02-01-serverless.md

     >**NOTE:** Function Controller sets the Node.js 12 runtime by default.

+2. Before the Function can be saved or updated, it is verified verified sequentially by the [defaulting and validation webhooks](#supported-webshooks).

-2. Function Controller (FC) detects a new Function CR.
+3. Function Controller (FC) detects the new, validated Function CR.

-3. FC creates a ConfigMap with the Function definition.
+4. FC creates a ConfigMap with the Function definition.

-4. Based on the ConfigMap, FC creates a Kubernetes Job that triggers the creation of a Function image.
+5. Based on the ConfigMap, FC creates a Kubernetes Job that triggers the creation of a Function image.

-5. The Job creates a Pod with the Docker image containing the Function definition.
+6. The Job creates a Pod with the Docker image containing the Function definition.
 It also pushes the image to a Docker registry.

-6. FC monitors the Job status.
+7. FC monitors the Job status.
 When the image creation finishes successfully, FC creates a Service CR (KService) that points to the Pod with the image.

-7. Knative Serving Controller (KSC) detects the new KService and reads its definition.
+8. Knative Serving Controller (KSC) detects the new KService and reads its definition.

-8. KSC creates these resources:
+9. KSC creates these resources:

     - Service Placeholder - a Kubernetes Service which has exactly the same name as the KService but [has no selectors](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) (does not point to any Pods).
 Its purpose is only to register the actual service name, such as `helloworld`, so it is unique.
 This service is exposed on port `80`.